Awareness of what makes for compelling delivery will make better public speakers of us all.

-Thankfully, there are a range of things we can do prepare, to control our nerves and mitigate our fears, to work on our presence and authority so that we can all learn to deliver that killer presentation.
+Thankfully, there are a range of things we can do to prepare, to control our nerves and mitigate our fears, to work on our presence and authority so that we can all learn to deliver that killer presentation.
 But, first, we need to know what we’re dealing with.

 It’s personal: understanding our fears

 Speaking in public can feel scary because it means dealing with the unknown.
 We may be speaking to people we don’t know; we may be in an unfamiliar environment; we might be anxious about forgetting what we want to say; we won’t know exactly what response we’ll get from our audience.
 That can add up to a whole host of uncertainty that, if we don’t anticipate and manage, can threaten to derail us.
-How we respond will depend on a range of factors, including our personalities and experience, but also on our own understanding of the factors that that might trigger stress and feelings of overwhelm for us.
+How we respond will depend on a range of factors, including our personalities and experience, but also on our own understanding of the factors that might trigger stress and feelings of overwhelm for us.

 Research by psychologists has identified four key contributing factors that feed into our fears around speaking in public:

-- Physiological: we may know we’re not facing an existential threat when we’re presenting, but that doesn’t stop our brains triggering a “fight or flight” response – with the kinds of physical consequences we’ve already met.
+- Physiological: we may know we’re not facing an existential threat when we’re presenting, but that doesn’t stop our brains triggering a 'fight or flight' response – with the kinds of physical consequences we’ve already met.
 Unchecked, these responses will get in the way of our performance.

 - Thoughts: most of us have an inner critic, that personification of negative beliefs about ourselves.
-We may think we’re just rubbish at public speaking, that we’re sure to fail or be found out as an imposter, that we’ll never live up to our audience’s expectations.
-Naming, listening to, and interrogating, our inner critic is the first step to being able to gain some perspective about those thoughts and re-frame them (of which more below).
+We may think we’re just rubbish at public speaking, that we’re sure to fail or be found out as an impostor, that we’ll never live up to our audience’s expectations.
+Naming, listening to, and interrogating, our inner critic is the first step to being able to gain some perspective about those thoughts and reframe them (of which more below).
 The reality very rarely matches the beliefs we attribute to ourselves.

-- Situations: we might be fine speaking to colleagues on a video conference, but hate the thought of an on-stage presentation.
+- Situations: we might be fine speaking to colleagues on a video conference, but hate the thought of an on stage presentation.
 We might manage our nerves if we have plenty of time to prepare, but fearful if we don’t.
 It might feel worse if the stakes are high, if we’re speaking to people who are more senior than we are or if our audience is unfamiliar.
 We need to think about the situations that might make us more fearful.